Former Cardinal Wins College National Championship!

 By Brianna Arellano Velazquez, Sports Editor

-The wind was pushing against him and the pressure was on.
+The wind was pushing against the Mustangs and the pressure was on.
 Tensions rose during the first half due to both teams playing amazing defense.
-However, MSU kept on pushing against Rollins University.
-Soon a crack appeared in Rollins’ defense and MSU saw an opportunity for a goal.
-Sune Espevoll took that opportunity and received the first goal for MSU.Soon after MSU felt more empowered than ever.
-They kept on pushing forward and making sure their defense was secure.
-Soon MSU got their second and final shot and made the score 2-0.
-With that final point they secured their championship.
+However, Midwestern State University kept pushing against the Tars of Rollins University.
+Soon a crack appeared in Rollins’ defense and the Mustangs saw an opportunity for a goal.
+Sune Espevoll took that opportunity and scored the first goal for MSU.
+Soon after Midwestern State felt more empowered than ever.
+They kept pushing forward and making sure their defense was secure.
+Soon the Mustangs got their second and final shot and made the score 2-0.
+With that final point they secured the 2025 NCAA Division II Championship.
 With sweat and cheers, KAC alumni, Dereck Espinal held up his trophy and realized that he just won a National Championship!

 Dereck first started his journey by playing soccer with his family since he was 4 years old, until he decided to pursue soccer at his local YMCA where he joined his youth league.
 With love and support from his family he was persuaded to play soccer more seriously.
 When he started his high school education at Kipp Austin Collegiate the boys soccer team immediately caught his eye and he knew he wanted to be on that team.
-During tryouts Coach Lett stated “ He is special” due to Derick’s incredible ball control and skill.
+During tryouts Coach Lett stated, “He is special,” due to Derick’s incredible ball control and skill.

 When arriving at MSU Dereck felt like his life was turned around because instead of playing soccer for fun he started to play it professionally with large amounts of pressure added.
 However, during his freshman year he did not have a lot of playing time due to having to have 2 surgeries.
 This made him realize that after a game or practice it is important that he recovers and rest instead of pushing harder.

 During his college season, a moment he was proud of was very proud of his coming back mid season and bringing it all in the national tournament scoring 3 goals and 3 assists.
-Dereck stated,” I remember being injured and wanting to give up since it was my last semester of college soccer, and thought that I was not going to be able to play again, but I had the support of my Family and Coach Lett that led me to be motivated in coming back at the end of the season and end with a ring on my finger.”
+Dereck stated, “I remember being injured and wanting to give up since it was my last semester of college soccer, and thought that I was not going to be able to play again, but I had the support of my Family and Coach Lett that led me to be motivated in coming back at the end of the season and end with a ring on my finger.”

 “KIPP is a college experience that prepared me for MSU even when I didn’t think it would in high school,” reflected Espinal.
 “No matter what holds you back, there are always people there supporting you and pushing you to achieve your dream.”